VivaLaPanda/uta-stream/README.md

 * `go get github.com/VivaLaPanda/uta-stream`
     - During development you may need to `go get` extra stuff because there isn't a `main.go` yet

+## Contributing
+The progress is now in a state where contributions would be welcome.
+Pull requests are welcome and I'm excited to work with the community on this project.
+The code is scattered with TODO tags, those could use work and I'll convert them to issues soon.

+Contribution guidelines are there, but to be honest this is a small project, just use common sense.

 ## Progress:

 Done: